ChewieCheeto/ChatBot/README.md

 # Chatbot with Google Cloud Natural Language API

-This is a simple chatbot built with Python, Flask, and the Google Cloud Natural Language API.
-The chatbot is capable of answering questions based on the content of a given web page.
+This is a simple chatbot built with Python, Flask, and the spaCy NPL model.
+The chatbot is capable of finding the remander of a sentence in a website provided by the user.
+The code uses Flask along side an HTML file to create a local host where you can imput the question and website link.

 ## Features
-- Fetches content from a specified URL
+- Fetches content from a specified URL using web scraping techniques
-- Analyzes the content using Google Cloud Natural Language API
+- Analyzes user queries using spaCy for natural language processing
-- Generates responses based on user queries
+- Generates responses based on the content of the web page
-- Provides a basic web interface for interaction

 ## Installation
-1. Clone the repository:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/your_username/your_repository.git
    ```